 Well, obviously, if we get rid of government there would be no prisons.
 And again, throwing people away in prison is just another way of letting someone else deal with the problem.
-This isn’t sympathy for the devil.
-I will write an article all about my thoughts on prisons one day.
+No, this isn’t sympathy for the devil (I will write an article one-day about my thoughts on prison).
 Prison is a band-aid.
 It’s a cloth bandage on a leaky pipe.
 People are not born criminals.
-I don’t have a solution.
+They are born free organisms to live however they so please.
+No, I don’t have a solution.
 I don’t know how tribal communities handled people that robbed, murdered, etc. But ideally, whatever is going on in the person’s head that drives them to commit a crime is what needs to be addressed.
 The bomb needs to be defused before it goes off.
 Are we not responsible for our fellow human beings?
 Are we not a community?
 If so, then it’s up to each one of us to a person to help our neighbors before they turn into criminals.
-Instead, we turn a blind eye, we say “not my problem”, and expect someone else to clean up the mess.
+Instead, we turn a blind eye, we say “not my problem”, “you broke the rules”, and we expect someone else to clean up the mess.

 Community is a world without nursing homes.

 Seriously? (seriously, did I just say “seriously” in a serious article?)
 We put our elderly up to live alone in nursing homes instead of taking care of them like a rational, sane, compassionate, empathetic tribal community would?